mherman22/CosekeQA/README.md

-# CosekeQA Digitization Projects
+# Monitor File For Changes
 The sole purpose of this tool is to monitor the file changes that occur during scanning, indexing and quality control (using [capture pro](https://www.alarisworld.com/en-us/solutions/software/document-scanning-software/capture-pro-software)).
 After monitoring the file, it is supposed to read the file and store the data into a database (mysql).
-The data in the database is therefore used to make reporting of employee performance for those in various projects under **CosekeUG**.

 ## Tools used in development
 - [Java 17](https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html)